 In support of the mission of the College, this curriculum is designed to prepare graduates to enter the workforce as paramedics.
-Additionally, the program can provide an associate degree for individuals desiring an opportunity for career enhancement.
 The course of study provides the student an opportunity to acquire basic and advanced life support knowledge and skills by utilizing classroom instruction, practical laboratory sessions, hospital clinical experience, and field internships with emergency medical service agencies.
 Students progressing through the program become eligible to apply for both state and national credentialing exams.
 Employment opportunities include ambulance services, fire and rescue agencies, air medical services, specialty areas of hospitals, industry, educational institutions, and government agencies.